walonCode/learning_react_native/lesson_02/README.md

 # 📱 React Native - Lesson 02

 Welcome to `lesson_02` — my first step into the world of **React Native**!
-In this project, I explored and practiced the core fundamentals of building mobile apps using React Native.
+In this project, I explored more of the core components of react native and had a feel for data fetching and parsing using **axios libary**

 ---